hardwario/twr-enclosures/README.md

 > Enclosures are optimized for last version of Modules using 2.5 mm pin header plastic housing except note *1.
-> All models are tested and optimized for 3D printer Prusa I3 MK2, print resolution 0.2 mm or better.
+> Models are tested and optimized for 3D printer Prusa I3 MK2, print resolution 0.2 mm or better.

 > Note *1: Micro USB connector position is optimized for old low profile version of Core Module with 1.5 mm pin header housing, but 2.5 mm version is usable too.